SamSkjord/TPMS/README.md

 # TPMS

-Tire Pressure Monitoring System Python Library
+Tyre Pressure Monitoring System Python Library

 ## Overview

-The TPMS (Tire Pressure Monitoring System) Python library is designed to monitor tire pressure and temperature for vehicles equipped with generic (aliexpress) TPMS sensors.
-This library supports multiple hardware versions and provides options to configure the serial port, baud rate, temperature units, and pressure units.
+The TPMS (Tyre Pressure Monitoring System) Python library is designed to monitor tyre pressure and temperature for vehicles equipped with generic (aliexpress) TPMS sensors.
+This library has only been tested on the TY06 hardware type but should also work with TY05

 ## Features

-- Supports TY06 and TY05 hardware versions (current versions appear to be all TY06)
+- Supports TY06 and should also work with TY05 hardware versions
-- Configurable serial port and baud rate
+- Serial port can be auto-detected or specified
 - Temperature units: Celsius, Fahrenheit
 - Pressure units: kPa, psi, bar
-- Continuous monitoring of tire pressure and temperature
+- Continuous monitoring of tyre pressure and temperature or oneshot function
-- Logging of tire status events

 ## Installation